cwabbott/heart/README.md

       end
     end
   ```
 3. Create a migration to add your metric to HEART's database tables.
-Move the migration file into the same directory as your fetch module.
-E.g., this file named 2013092100000123_add_posts_new_to_heart.rb is placed in the /lib/fetch/ directory with the module created in step 2.
+Move the migration file into the same directory as your heart module.
+E.g., this file named 2013092100000123_add_posts_new_to_heart.rb is placed in the /lib/heart/ directory with the module created in step 2.
 (Note: _All metrics need to migrate 2 tables 'heart_metrics' and 'heart_isometrics'.
 The heart_metrics field can be any type of integer, double, float; the heart_isometrics field must be the type datetime.
 HEART uses the heart_isometrics field internally to track the datetime that a particular metric's value was last aggregated, while the heart_metrics field is used to store the actual daily values._ )

   ```
     class AddPostsNewToHeartMetrics < ActiveRecord::Migration